horup/first-rs/thoughts.md

+Put in zombies that are slower than piggy.
+When cought, you are eaten alive.

 I need to generate a marker that blocks access.

 maybe map should just be an array of entities, including walls, monsters, etc.